 What are the benefits of “Live e-commerce” for Japanese brands?

-  E-commerce live streaming are becoming the most effective marketing tool for several reasons:
+E-commerce live streaming is becoming the most effective marketing tool for several reasons:

-  - It allows to show the products in a realistic and detailed way and increases reliability of the brand and product among consumers.
+- It allows to show the products in a realistic and detailed way and increases the reliability of the brand and product among consumers.
 You should know that Chinese people tend not to trust brands and products they don’t know.
 They seek information and advice online or from people who have already purchased the product.
-Therefore, the latter are the best protagonists for your live streaming.
+Therefore, the latter is the best protagonist for your live streaming.

 - Live e-commerce offers you the opportunity to improve the relationship with the users, increase the loyalty of your customers and create new ones.

 - Through e-commerce live streaming you have the possibility to sell your products directly on the app.
 Customers have the opportunity to buy your products on the app by clicking on the icon on the live stream, which will direct them to the websites of the brands, or to Chinese e-commerce platforms.

 - Production times are short and costs are reduced.
 With a view to continuous improvement, this allows brands to diversify more quickly the video content to be launched on media platforms, attracting a greater number of users.

 Live e-commerce New standards will lead to a better consumer experience